 - Renewable and energy storage systems.

 Our graduate certificates take six months to complete.
 We deliver our online graduate certificates on a part-time intensive basis.
-Part-time students are expected to spend approximately 28 hours per week learning the program material and completing assessments.
+Part-time Students are expected to spend approximately 10-15 hours per week per unit learning the program material and completing assessments.
 This includes attending tutorials.

 A census date is the date at which an enrolment is considered to be final.
 Any withdrawal you make after the study period census date will incur an academic penalty (for example, a fail grade) and a financial penalty (for example, no refund of your student contribution or tuition fees).
 See our current census dates.